fwd/reddit/README.md

 **Source:** Headlines are compiled from Reddit.com every 1 hour.
 Please note, 'published' data point is when a headline was published on Reddit, not the article's website.

-**Subreddits**: r/news, r/worldnews, r/technology, r/television, r/entertaiment, r/politics
+**Subreddits**: r/news, r/worldnews, r/technology, r/television, r/entertaiment, r/politics, r/sports

-## Have custom scraping needs?
+## Need Custom Scraping?

-We're a software company in Miami, Florida.
-We work all over the world projects large and small.
-We usually accept most Crypto.
+We're a software company based out of Miami, Florida, US.
+We work on projects all over the world projects, large and small.
+We accept most Crypto.
 Reach out @ hello@fwd.dev

 ## Donate